-The building process, and materials behind the walls and under the floors – the things you don’t see – are a big element of quality.
-One manufacturer might use thicker grade aluminum for the walls and when they weld the frame pieces together, they may do full-length, beautiful welds.
+The building process, and materials behind the walls and under the floors.
+The things you don’t see are a big element of quality.
+One manufacturer might use thicker grade aluminum for the walls.
+And when they weld the frame pieces together, they may do full-length, beautiful welds.

 The dealer may even suggest you stay at least overnight (or for a few nights) in the RV to make sure everything is working as expected before sending you down the road.
 As you might imagine, that will result in a very different experience than the dealer who simply hosed off the RV and waved you goodbye.

 Keep in mind that the quality of an RV will often matter more to somebody who uses it more frequently.
 For example, the person who only uses their RV a couple of weeks a year is less likely to experience the impact of lower quality than somebody who lives in their RV full-time.
-From the data we have seen, most RVs – in fact over 85% of RVs being produced – are towables ie. travel trailers or fifth wheels.
-The vast majority of people that buy RVs intend to use them for getaways and vacations, and not as their full-time home.
-RV manufacturers know this, and so don’t build most of their products with the expectation that people will live in it year-round.
-Firstly, it’s not always necessary and secondly, even If they did, RV prices would be higher and they simply wouldn’t sell as many RVs as many consumers are price sensitive.

 In fact, when a manufacturer states that an RV is appropriate for full-time use, they generally mean it’s designed to be used up to 120 days per year or about 4 months.
 A manufacturer’s definition of full-time and ours are very different!
 When we say full-time, we’re thinking up to 365 days a year!

-5. Past vs Present Reputation
+5. Past vs Present Brand Reputation

 The industry saw large numbers of companies closing their doors, or being purchased by other companies.
-When a company goes bankrupt or is bought by another, it can cause massive changes within a company, sometimes for the better, and sometimes not so much.
+When a company goes bankrupt or is bought by another, it can cause massive changes within a company.
+Sometimes this is for the better, and sometimes not so much.

-Most of their products are still great, but sometimes things slip through, especially if it is a brand new model or floor plan.
-So, when you are looking at your next RV, be sure to be thorough in your research regardless of brand, but especially if that brand does not have a great reputation at stake, or if it is one of the first units of a new model.
+Most of their products are still good.
+But sometimes things slip through, especially if it is a brand new model or floor plan.
+So, when you are looking at your next RV, be thorough in your research regardless of brand.
+But especially if that brand does not have a great reputation at stake, or if it is one of the first units of a new model.